 Tries and inverted files have been extensively used for text indexing, still the former have not been employed for indexing set-valued attributes in object-relational databases.
 In this section, we introduce the HTI index that combines a main memory trie with an inverted file residing in secondary storage.
 First, we give background information for inverted files and tries and we explain their benefits and drawbacks.
 Then, we show how these indexing schemes are combined in the HTI index.
-Finally, we also discuss issues concerning updates, compression and caching.
+Finally, we also describe the necessary insertion and deletion methods for the HTI index.